 But once we were all isolated in our changing area, a glass walled room at the front of the classroom, the horror of what we must do struck each of us in its own way.
 The little papery things were underwear replacements.
 Something, it seemed, to do with sanitary conditions.

-The memory of laughing hysterically at Janine’s own story came to mind, where the women were handed a similar sentence to be carried out, but their’s came in the form of G-Strings.
+The memory of laughing hysterically at Janine’s own story came to mind, where the women were handed a similar sentence, but theirs came in the form of G-Strings.
 Janine described how one older women, having no idea of the proper way to install a G-String, had actually put it on backwards.
 The tragedy of the situation was so extreme that no woman found enough strength to speak up before she wandered off for her free massage with the string in the front.

-We all stood there in silence studying the things, likely with similar thoughts going through our minds, then at precisely the same moment we all looked up and commenced with man talk.
+We all stood there in silence studying the things, likely with similar thoughts going through our minds.
+Then, at precisely the same moment we all looked up and commenced with man talk.
 Nervous comments and tension easing banter filled the room.
 I stayed mostly silent, not wanting to chime in with my 4th grade level Italian.
 I knew I was about to look like a fool, but why sound like one as well.
 Finally, each man made his decision and committed himself to it by stepping through his elastic string.
 The time had come to parade ourselves into the room.
 With a roughly 50/50 split of big sack in front vs. small sack in front, we opened the door and meekly walked to each of our tables.
-It was then I decided to make a joke, someone had to, I’m not sure why it had to be the guy who barely speaks the language, but I went for it.
+It was then I decided to make a joke, someone had to.
+I’m not sure why it had to be the guy who barely speaks the language, but I went for it.
 “Speriamo che non c’è fouco”.
-Translated it is the obligatory, “Let’s hope there is no fire”.
+Translated, it is the obligatory, “Let’s hope there is no fire”.
 If only one reader of this blog chuckles it is more than I got from my colleagues.
 They say jokes don’t translate, I have proven this true time and time again.